Ecosystems and Biogeography

 People can also pollute groundwater, causing organisms (both plants and animals) to die.
 E coli, implicated in the deaths of at least 7 people in Walkerton, ON (2000) was a virus introduced into groundwater, likely by intensive livestock farming.

 3. Living organisms (biota), such as animals and plants, may migrate or seed themselves in an ecosystem.
 Or they may be artificially introduced by people – through importing animals (horses, cows, cats, dogs) or planting non-native plants (canola, daffodils, etc.).
-Artificially introducing organisms will change the ecosystem (For example, the Taylor fields used to be aspen parkland-woodland like the Ravine: people removed certain organisms [trees] and introduced another [Kentucky bluegrass], dramatically changing the ecosystem, including the wildlife).
+Artificially introducing organisms will change the ecosystem (For example, in my region, natural short grassland species have been removed by people, who introduced other species [canola, wheat, corn – and irrigation water], dramatically changing the ecosystem, including the wildlife).

 4. Nutrients, specific minerals needed by organisms, can come naturally from gasses, dust, feces from animals, and weathering of rocks.
 They may also be introduced by humans through the use of fertilizers.
 Artificially introducing nutrients will change the ecosystem.